Hersheys Logo

 What is the meaning of the Hershey’s Logo?

 The Hershey’s logo stands for the company and its key product, chocolate.
 It shows the high quality and happiness that chocolate eating brings.
 The logo is about Hershey’s effort to make great chocolate by using the best ingredients in the right amounts.
-Its design, shaped like a chocolate bar and using a specific color scheme, aims to remind you of the experience of opening and eating a Hershey’s chocolate bar.
+Its design, shaped like a chocolate bar and using a specific color scheme, aims to evoke the experience of opening and eating a Hershey’s chocolate bar.
 The design targets your senses, imagining the look and taste of the chocolate.

 You’ll also find the logo on Hershey’s chocolate wrappers, helping customers quickly identify them.
 It features the name of Hershey’s founder, Milton S. Hershey, linking the brand to its roots and the ideas of its creator.